COVID-19 (Coronavirus) and children with ARPKD

 Contact your dialysis centre, transplant centre, kidney specialist or doctor if you’re unsure whether or not you should be shielding your child.

-More information is available on the Kidney Care UK website and through government websites (see links at the bottom of this blog).
+More information is available on the Kidney Care website and through government websites (see links at the bottom of this blog).

 Children taking immunosuppressants should not stop taking them unless advised by transplant specialist